microsoft/vscode-azurespringcloud/README.md

     ![Deploy App](resources/readme/deploy-app.png)

 1. You can see the deployment status on the bottom right.
-Once done, click **Access Public Endpoint**, click **Yes** when prompted to assign public endpoint.
+Once done, click **Access Public Endpoint** to test the app running on Azure, click **Yes** when prompted to assign public endpoint.

     ![Deploy App](resources/readme/access-public-endpoint.png)